Financing Available! We have financing options available for your next project. Learn more →

 The load passes from the structure down through the footing and into the soil.
 The idea is to spread the weight over enough surface area so the soil can safely support the structure without shifting, cracking, or settling over time.

-Durability and strength are important because a Concrete Footer White Pine TN must stand up to weather and help limit movement over time.
-Footing size should be based on soil conditions, structural load, and local code rather than guesswork.
-The next section explains the basic rules of sizing.
+Durability and strength matter: a Concrete Footer White Pine TN is built to handle weather and help reduce long-term movement.
+The right footing size depends on soil, load, and local code, not on guesswork.
+The next section covers the basics of footing sizing.

 Soil bearing capacity affects width